VictorGoic0/Math-Tutoring-App/Graph-Revamp-TDD.md

 - ✅ **Working code examples**
 - ✅ **Detailed implementation tasks**

+**Key Simplifications for MVP:**
+- Fixed -10 to +10 coordinate plane (no zoom/pan complexity)
+- LLM only provides equations or coordinate points
+- All styling (colors, line widths) hardcoded on frontend
+- Reduced shape set: circle, square, triangle only
+- Zustand for state management (easier to track changes)

 **Next Steps:**
-1. Copy relevant code into your repo
-2. Follow the Phase 1-7 implementation guide
-3. Test each Epic independently
+1. Install dependencies: `npm install zustand mathjs`
+2. Create Zustand canvas store
+3. Implement coordinate transformation utilities
+4. Create rendering functions for each tool type
-4. Integrate with existing chat UI
+5. Integrate with existing chat UI
+6. Add system prompt with coordinate bounds info
-5. Deploy and iterate
+7. Test and iterate

-**Estimated Timeline:** 7-10 days for full implementation
+**Estimated Timeline:** 3-5 days for MVP implementation

 **Questions or Need Clarification?** This document should serve as your complete implementation roadmap.
 Refer back to specific sections as you build each component.